pleme-io/pangea/EXAMPLES.md

 ### Configuration

-Most examples require a `pangea.yml` configuration file.
-See [examples/pangea.yml](examples/pangea.yml) for a comprehensive configuration template.
+Most examples require a `pangea.yaml` configuration file.
+See [pangea.yaml.example](../pangea.yaml.example) in the root directory for a comprehensive configuration template.

 ### Prerequisites